The Last Interview

 “Yeah, watch this.”
 Mr. Shaw called one of his caretakers.
 “Hey, bonehead, knock, knock.”

 “No, never mind.
 It’s a joke.”
-He tuned to me.
+He turned to me.
 “See what I mean.
 You guys eliminated a sense of humor.”

 “A useless trait.”